SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Conclusion

 \section{Conclusion}

 This paper addresses the challenges of deploying MoE models to resource-constrained edge devices.
-We propose a framework called \name that adaptively reduces the inference costs of MoE models based on the memory and latency constraints while preserving the model accuracy.
-Experimental results have demonstrated that our method can significantly reduce the inference costs of MoE models with reasonable accuracy degradation.
-Our approach creates a nice space of resource-accuracy trade-off between SoTA large MoE models and traditional static models.
+We propose a framework called \name that adaptively reduces the inference costs of MoE models based on the memory constraints while preserving the model accuracy.
+Experimental results have demonstrated that our method can significantly reduce the inference costs of MoE models with reasonable accuracy degradation. \name creates a nice space of resource-accuracy trade-off of SoTA large MoE models.
+Our work does not have obvious ethical impacts, as we focusing on model inference acceleration.